 Goggles of course offer amazing protection for your eyes whether you're swimming in the open water or in a pool.
 The great thing about triathlon goggles is that most of them are designed to be streamlined in the water making them a perfect partner with the swim cap.
 Just like traditional swim goggles they come with all types of lens such as tinted, smoke, mirrored and of course clear.
 You should always try on several different pairs and styles before you buy to make sure you find the perfect goggle for you.

 The next thing you should consider is the type of swimwear you will need.
 Now we aren’t talking about wetsuits, it's about what you wear under them.
-There are all different styles and designs when it comes to swimwear such as your classic women's one piece and men's jammers/briefs/aqua shorts, or a two piece.
-This can either be a traditional two piece bikini which is of course aimed at women, but for triathletes there is also the option of a two piece compression suit which are designed for both women and men.
-These help to make you more streamlined in the water.
-Another thing to look at is buoyancy shorts, which are aimed at swimmers with heavy legs to help refine their hip rotation.
+There are all different styles and designs when it comes to swimwear such as your classic women's one piece or why not have a look at our two-piece swimwear options?
+For men, there are jammers, briefs and swim shorts.
 As with goggles, be sure to try different styles of swimwear on before you buy; you want to be as streamlined as possible in the water but you should also be comfortable.